-In March 2022, as part of the 8th year of these important meetings, SaskOats, through POGA, held virtual meetings with over 50 key Ottawa elected and non-elected officials to discuss a variety of important issues including funding available through the next policy framework and the importance of maintaining, or increasing, breeding funding as a vital foundation of sustainability in addition to matching funding for domestic programs and funding marketing at the same level as research.
-In addition, the board brought forward issues on crop diversity, innovation, changes to the Business Risk Programs including concerns with linking them to unknown sustainability metrics and the importance of including producers in discussions early in the development of programs and policies before decisions have been made .
+In February and March 2022, AOGC, through POGA, held virtual meetings with over 50 key Ottawa elected and non-elected officials to discuss a variety of important issues including funding available through the next policy framework and the importance of maintaining, or increasing, breeding funding as a vital foundation of sustainability in addition to matching funding for domestic programs and funding marketing at the same level as research.
+In addition, the board brought forward issues on crop diversity, innovation, changes to the Business Risk Programs including concerns with linking them to unknown sustainability metrics and the importance of including producers in discussions early in the development of programs and policies before decisions have been made.
+This is the 8th year of these important meetings.